Image filtering and processing#

 Furthermore, the module supports easy creation of boolean image masks.
 There

-are classes for producing rectangular (RectMask
+are classes for producing rectangular (RectMask) and circular

-) masks.
+(CircleMask) masks.

 Examples